tatjam/tatjam.github.io/dev/res/Mathematics/solar-sail.md

     ϕ_r = ϵ ϕ_a.
 $$

 Now, the momentum transfer is proportional to the quantity of light absorbed / reflected, and the momentum it carries.
-We may write the quantity of momentum per unit light as \\(p\\).
+We may write the quantity of momentum carried by the light per unit area as \\(p\\).
 Then, by Newton's second law, the force acting on our body due to absorption is

 $$
     𝐅_a = ϕ_a p 𝐬.